Constanze Ruhm

 blindstorey, 2003

-"Blindstorey" tells of cinema, of silence, of memory, and of blindness.
-The German composer Otto Kränzler developed three contemporary compositions from sampled sound material based on acoustic residues and atmospheric noise, on sonic interstices and voids, on various forms of silence from three films that deal with the theme of blindness in one way or another (Wait Until Dark [USA 1967, Terence Young], Night on Earth [USA 1991, Jim Jarmusch], Until the End of the World [USA 1991, Wim Wenders]).
+The German composer Otto Kränzler developed three contemporary compositions from sampled sound material based on acoustic residues and noise atmospheres, on sonic gaps and voids, on various forms of silence from three films that deal in one way or another with the theme of blindness (Wait Until Dark [USA 1967, Terence Young], Night on Earth [USA 1991, Jim Jarmusch], Until the End of the World [USA 1991, Wim Wenders]).

 blindstorey was created for the production series "Made for Admont" - collection "BEYOND SEEING - art connects blind and sighted"